Let’s Talk About It

 Most people diagnosed with cancer do not usually talk about it.
 There may be a variety of reasons for unwillingness to talk, ranging from discomfort about the issue to worry about becoming emotional.
 Whatever the reasons might be, experts highly encourage sharing of your feelings as it can enormously help you in coping with cancer in a much better way.
 About a third of patients with cancer experience significant distress (a multifactorial unpleasant emotional experience).
 The field of Psycho-oncology hence came into existence in the early 1980s in the West and later in India.

 What is Psycho-oncology?

-Psycho-oncology is a superspeciality of the professional field of psychology and deals with the physical, psychological, social, and behavioral aspects of cancer to improve the overall quality of life.
-Though Psycho-oncology has been practiced in India for over a decade now, sadly, most people are not aware of it.
+Psycho-oncology is a super speciality of the professional field of psychology and deals with the physical, psychological, social, and behavioural aspects of cancer to improve the overall quality of life.
+Though Psycho-oncology has been practised in India for over a decade now, sadly, most people are not aware of it.
 Moreover, mental health has traditionally been a taboo topic for many, making it even more difficult for cancer patients to talk to a healthcare professional.
 It is thus extremely important for the cancer patients as well as families to understand that talking to a psycho-oncologist does not imply that the patient/caregiver is mentally unstable, but helps in coping with cancer more effectively.

 Benefits of talking to a Psycho-oncologist:

 A Psycho-oncologist is a professional who is trained to provide specialized interventions from the time of diagnosis through treatment and beyond.
 They focus on psycho-social aspects of patients and caregivers along with understanding needs (physical and psychological), help individuals and families deal with loss, learn coping strategies and build resilience.
-They also engage in pre- and post- operative counseling, and provide supportive and grief counselling, and work on improving lifestyle.
+They also engage in pre- and post-operative counselling, and provide support and grief counselling, and work on improving lifestyle.